Getting started

 Customization strategy

-Section titled “Customization strategy”Everything in the boilerplate can be modified.
-The guidance below is not about permission; it is about keeping your fork easy to maintain as the upstream boilerplate evolves.
+Section titled “Customization strategy”Most files in the boilerplate can be modified.
+The guidance below helps keep your storefront project easy to maintain as the original boilerplate repository evolves.

-scripts/aem.js— The core AEM runtime.
-Pulled verbatim from the upstream AEM Boilerplate; any local edit will conflict on the next sync.package.jsonlifecycle scripts (postinstall,postupdate,install:dropins) — These run automatically duringnpm installto install and configure drop-ins.
-Changing them will break drop-in installation.
+Section titled “Files to keep unchanged”scripts/aem.js: The core AEM runtime.
+This file comes from the original AEM Boilerplate .
+Local edits can conflict with future boilerplate updates.package.jsonlifecycle scripts (postinstall,postupdate,install:dropins): These scripts run duringnpm installto install and configure drop-ins.
+Changing them can break drop-in installation.

 | Layer | Strategy |